Prologue

 Then the nuns marched, wearing the most severe expressions of grimness, out of the dormitory with the baby, who was never to be seen again, at least not by its mother or by any of us.
 I was shaking, but my friend was ready to die.
 She was beside herself.
 I will never, ever, forget it.

 While it was happening I noticed there was one who held back.
 She was younger than the others.
-She had black hair.
 She took no part in what was going on.
 I could see though that she would have been powerless to stop it, although she looked like a strong person.

 1982

-Ned Rocket had left his pub and turned left.
+Ned Rocket stepped out of his pub into the bright afternoon, a rare moment of peace in his complicated life.
 He appreciated his home town, especially on a bright, fresh day like this.
 The extent of the quays on the other side of the street that fell down to the bridge was visible, and he could see the buildings that used to be warehouses over a hundred years ago on the left.
 Now they were shops and apartment blocks.
+They were adapting to new realities just as he'd tried to do as a separated father in a country that refused to acknowledge divorce.
 There were a fair few people about.
 Good for his commercial neighbours, he thought, Accessories, Ladies Wear, Lingerie, the shoe shops.

-“My dad has a way with him that I never really recognised until recently,” she had been saying.
+“My dad has a way with him that I never recognised until recently,” she had been saying.
 “When you say something to him he has a way of turning around to give you his full attention.
-Then he’ll always ask a serious question about whatever it is you were talking to him about.”
+They he’ll always ask a serious question about whatever it is you were talking about to him.”

 Overhearing that conversation made him feel good, but that thought was followed by another: what kind of a so-called considerate parent would allow himself to listen in without their knowledge or consent to what his child was saying?
 Was that a bit like spying?